DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Subclasses/Tsugeh Arcane Enforcer.md

 - You gain advantage on ability checks using Intelligence.
 - You gain vulnerability to psychic damage.

 You may use this ability a number of times equal to your proficiency bonus.
+You regain uses of this ability upon a long rest.

 ## Two Minds, One Body